JavaDev1983/WordSearchHVDR/README.md

 	* Vertical
 	* Diagonal Down
 	* Diagonal Up
+	* Reversed
+* Word placement can be Reversed for any direction.
 * Word placement is attempted for each direction.
 If a placement is not found for any of the directions, then the word is excluded.
-* Word placement can be reversed for any direction.

 ### Word Selection
 * Word selection is performed by clicking the start of the word then clicking the end of the word.
 The selection can also be reversed (clicking the end of the word then clicking the start of the word).
 * Selecting a word will produce a random color for the word selection.

 ### Game Buttons
-* __Game Restart__ button will restart the game and reset any progress.
+* __Restart Game__ button will restart the game and reset any progress.
 * __Show Result__ button will show the words by marking them with a red border.

 ### Misc